AsilbekGit/Space-Shooter-Game/README.md

 - **Movement Controls**: Control the player's position on the screen.
 - **Shooting Logic**: Manage single and multi-shot modes.
 - **Collision Handling**: Handle interactions between the player and enemies or power-ups.
-- **Score Tracking**: Update the score each time an enemy is destroyed.

 ### GameManager.cs